xin2zhang/VIP/README.rst

     def dlnprob(theta):
         # theta has a shape of (num_of_particles, num_of_parameters)
         # some calculation of theta
-        return loss, grad, None
+        return logp, grad, None

-where loss is the misfit value (or negative logarithm of posterior pdf value), grad is the gradient.
+where logp is the logarithm of (unnormalized) posterior pdf value (or negative misfit value), grad is the gradient.
 The third output is used to return other auxiliary variables (e.g., a mask array), and can be safely ignored.
 Thereafter,

 .. code-block:: python